 It’s part feeling, part taste.

 Research from NPD shows buyers of pumpkin-spice lattes visit those chains twice as much in the season and buy ten percent more.READ MORE: With Natural Gas Prices Rising, What Are Efficient Ways To Keep Out The Cold?

 In 1934, McCormick and Company came up with pumpkin pie spice with the idea it would help people make better tasting pumpkin pies.

 In 2003, Starbucks introduced its pumpkin spice latter.
 Since then, a spokesperson for Starbucks told USA Today the chain has sold more than 400 million PSLs.

 Other companies saw that success and followed suit.
 Now, there are pumpkin spices in everything from dog treats to Oreos to yogurt to lip balm.

 Both Caribou and Starbucks say their drinks have some pumpkin puree, but much of the spice flavor comes from a blend of spices that include ginger, cloves, nutmeg, allspice and cinnamon.

 “It’s primarily cinnamon,” says UMN food scientist Gary Reineccius.
-“The others round it out and give it balance.”MORE NEWS: Plymouth Mom Donates Kidney To Infant Son With Rare Defect: 'He's Such A Happy Little Guy'
+“The others round it out and give it balance.”MORE NEWS: How Are Wild Turkeys Able To Thrive In The Twin Cities?